How to Make a Quilt Label with Machine Embroidery

 After the embroidery is complete, remove the work from the hoop.
 Gently remove the stabilizer from the design wrong side.
 Press the work from the wrong side, without steam.

 Trim the fabric to the desired size.
-The featured quilt label center measured 5 ¾” x 6 ¼”.
+The featured center fabric measured 5 ¾” x 6 ¼”.

 Choose a fabric scrap to use for the quilt-label border.
 Cut 2”-wide strips long enough to cover the center-rectangle edges, including ½” seam allowances.